NREL/HPC/docs/Friendly_User/Applications/amrwind.md

     -DCMAKE_INSTALL_PREFIX:PATH=./install
 ```

-you can execute the file using
+You can execute the file using

 ```
 bash conf_instructions